 in others trusting you, cooperating with you and supporting you in getting what you need in life;

-• because by doing the right thing you become the person you are proud to be;
+• because you know instinctively that by doing the right thing you become the person you were

 • because doing the right thing appears to be the only way humans will continue to survive on Earth.

 What is the right thing to do?
 How do you learn to recognize it, and then act on it?
 Life is usually happening too fast to stop and recall the information you have gathered.
 Instead you must learn to “feel your way” for the right thing to do.
 Feeling your way for the right thing to do is about finding the right balance of instincts, intentions and values that results in everyone involved being closer to their goals.